RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 5. Machine Learning Models
-<p style="text-align: justify"> In this phase, we selected 3 differents machine learning algorithms to train and evaluate, the algorithms selected to use on this project are listed bellow. </p>
+<p style="text-align: justify">In this phase, three different machine learning algorithms were selected for training and evaluation.
+The algorithms and the evaluated metrics are listed in the table below </p>
-- KNN Classifier
-- Logistic Regression
-- XGBoost Classifier

-Were LGBM and XGboost performed very close each other and better than KNN.

 | ML Model                | Precision @K            | Recall @K              |
 |:------------------------|:------------------------|:-----------------------|